I'm taking on an epic cycling challenge: Le Loop.

 Le Loop follows the official route of the Tour de France, one week ahead of the professionals and finishes 21 stages later in Paris, some 3,400kms later.

-In 2023 I will be tackling the Grand Loop which is ALL 21 stages of the tour de France route.
 Every participant commits to raising a minimum amount for the William Wates Memorial Trust (WWMT).
-The fundraised money is entirely separate from the participation fee - donations do not pay for my Tour which is a separate cost paid by me
+The fundraised money is entirely separate from the participation fee - donations do not pay for my Tour.

 It's been a tough couple of years for charities and particularly for young people.
 This is my chance to give something back and help support young people who aren't lucky enough to enjoy the advantages in life that most of us take for granted.

 Le Loop is no small undertaking.
 Riding even ONE stage of the Tour de France route is going to hurt!
 Please reward my pain by giving generously.

 Nicky And Paul Aston